wanderingstan/Confusables/README.md

 # Confusables
-Simple python library for matching a string to another string that is same but has letters that only *look* the same as original string. unicode.org provides a nice list of "confusable" letters.
+Simple python 3 class for matching a string to another string that is same but has letters that only *look* the same as original string. unicode.org provides a nice list of "confusable" letters.
 This class uses that info to turn a string into a regular expression pattern that includes all